Creating a place to unwind in Miyakonojo. The unwavering banner that guided the ship carrying the future.

 "At first, we felt that Starbucks, a globally active company, was a distant presence, for better or worse.
 However, to make this project a success, we needed to approach it with the same perspective and awareness.
 That's what we spent a lot of time on."

-At his first social gathering, Ide made an espresso using Starbucks beans and mixed it with Kuro Kirishima liquor in front of Starbucks partners (employees) to create an original collaboration cocktail.
+At their first social gathering, Ide made an espresso using Starbucks beans and mixed it with Kuro Kirishima's raw liquor in front of Starbucks partners (employees) to create an original collaboration cocktail.

 "I was nervous about brewing coffee in front of these professionals, but I was happy that they were impressed.
 Even though it was a collaboration between companies, in the end it's still between people.
 I feel that by revealing myself, I was able to close the gap between us."